OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-08-Data-and-Secret-Handling-Failures.md

 Furthermore, application creators have many opportunities to hard-code secrets into their "code".
 Whether its through environment variables, configuration or code, applications can often rely on hard-coded secrets to access services.
 Hard-coded secrets are available to all users with write permissions to the applications, and might also leak to application readers or anonymous users via client-side code.

+Moreover, many native log streams mix between application logs, metrics and sensitive data being passed through the application.
+In many platforms and by default, logs will contain actual data points used by the application.

 ## Example Attack Scenarios